theromie/deno-demo/README.md

 I hope you have install deno on your install.
 If not follow install guide on https://deno.land/

 - I have made calc.ts file inside libs directory and imported into index.ts.
-- You can also upload calc.ts on remote server and server path to index.ts
+- You can also upload calc.ts on remote server and add server path to index.ts

 Clone repository and run